cursorless-dev/cursorless/docs/user/README.md

 - `"take every key"` (if cursor is currently within a key)

 For example, the command `take every key [blue] air` will select every key in the map/object/dict including the token with a blue hat over the letter 'a'.

+##### `"all"`

+The command `"all"` can be used to select items within a collection and return a single selection.
+This differs `"every"` in that is can only be used on collection items, not keys or values, as it returns a single selection.

+- `"take all item air"`
+- `"take all item"` (if cursor is currently within a key)

 ##### Sub-token modifiers